-This section presents a model of the exchange-rate offset and explores its quantitative implications for the US dollar and the Chinese renminibi.
+This section presents a model to study how the exchange rate responds to tariffs on exports and imports.
+The model features a generic small open economy and does not try to represent specific countries such as the US or China.
 Section 2.1 presents the assumptions and main equilibrium conditions.
 We look at the impact of permanent tariffs on imports and exports on the exchange rate in section 2.2.
 Section 2.3 discusses alternative assumptions.
-Section 2.4 calibrates the model to the dollar and the renminibi.